 For French market exits, the AGEC anti-waste law adds traceability and EPR registration requirements that Italian suppliers handle routinely.

-Citation capsule: Sixty-eight percent of Italian textile companies hold at least one third-party sustainability certification, the highest in the EU (Confindustria Moda, 2024).
-Combined with Tracciabilità Tessile traceability, Italy is the most ESPR-ready apparel cluster ahead of the 2027 Digital Product Passport rollout.
+Citation capsule: Italian textile firms hold third-party sustainability certifications at high rates.
+Combined with Tracciabilità Tessile traceability, Italy is among the most ESPR-ready apparel clusters ahead of the 2027 Digital Product Passport rollout.

 How do tariffs and trade agreements work for Italian apparel?

 Italy is an EU member, so duty depends entirely on the destination market.
-US Most Favored Nation rates on apparel average 11.6 percent, with specific HTS lines ranging from 0 to 32 percent (USITC HTS, 2024).
+The base US Most Favored Nation (MFN) trade-weighted average on apparel is about 11.6 percent, with specific HTS lines ranging from 0 to 32 percent (USITC HTS, 2026).
+MFN is no longer the final US duty on EU apparel, however: the effective 2026 rate is governed by the EU-US framework that sets a 15 percent all-inclusive US tariff ceiling on most EU goods, on top of or in place of MFN, and it remains subject to change.
 Inside the EU, goods move duty-free under single market rules.

 Key destination markets